adeschen/methylInheritance/README.md

 If you use this package for a publication, we would ask you to cite the
 following:

-> Astrid Deschênes, Pascal Belleau and Arnaud Droit (2016). methylInheritance: Permutation-Based Analysis associating Conserved Differentially Methylated Elements from One Generation to the Next to a Treatment Effect.
-R package version 0.99.0.
-DOI: 10.18129/B9.bioc.methylInheritance
+> Pascal Belleau, Astrid Deschênes, Marie-Pier Scott-Boyer, Mathieu Dalvai, Janice Bailey and Arnaud Droit (2018).
+Inferring and modeling inheritance of differentially methylated changes across multiple generations.
+Nucleic Acids Research. gky362.
+DOI: https://doi.org/10.1093/nar/gky362

 > Akalin A, Kormaksson M, Li S, Garrett-Bakelman FE, Figueroa ME, Melnick A and Mason CE (2012). “methylKit: a comprehensive R package for the analysis of genome-wide DNA methylation profiles.”
 Genome Biology, 13(10), pp. R87.